gwoosoft/gwoosoft/README.md

 ### About me
-- 🧑🏻‍💼 intially graduated and worked in finance/accounting.
+- 🧑🏻‍💼 I studied finance/accounting and worked in finance/accounting industry for almost 5 years.
-- 🧑🏻‍💻 I'm currently studying in New York University for Master in Computer Science
+- 🧑🏻‍💻 I'm currently studying in New York University for Master in Computer Science.
 - 🔭 I’m currently working on Text to speech for deep learning project, image recognition for computer vision, and backend.
 - 🌱 I’m currently learning deep learning and computer vision.
 - 👯 I’m looking to collaborate on any backend open source project